University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_6_alignment.md

 **Note:** "Mate" is referring to a reads pair. ie. The mate of Read1 is Read 2.

 The first read in your alignment file should look something like this:
+❌
 ```
-hfh
+???
 ```

-Let's talk about the FLAG, MAPQ, and CIGAR columns in more detail so we can understand it.
+Let's talk about the FLAG, MAPQ, and CIGAR columns in more detail.
 ### SAM FLAGs

 The second column in a SAM file contains what appears to be a normal number but it is actually a _bitwise_ field that contains multiple pieces of information about how a read mapped to the reference.